Ready for camping season? We’re here to show you the best camping in Georgia.

 Local Tip: On top of beautiful campsites, they also have RVs, Yurts, and Safari Tents you can rent.

 Vogel State Park is one of the oldest state parks and is still very much loved by the community.

 If you go in the fall, it’s crowded with visitors hoping to peep those fall leaves along the Blue Ridge Mountains.
-There are 17 miles of trails to explore.
+But if you’re camping, you can start your days earlier than visiting day-trippers.
+There are also 17 miles of trails to explore.

 Local Tip: The most popular hikes are Bear Hair Gap loop, Trahlyta Falls, and Coosa Backcountry Trail.